-The latest report by IMARC Group, titled “Oncology Biosimilars Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2020-2025”, finds that the global oncology biosimilars market size reached US$ 812 Million in 2019.
+The latest report by IMARC Group, titled “Oncology Biosimilars Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2022-2027”, finds that the global oncology biosimilars market reached a value of US$ 2.9 Billion in 2021.
 Oncology biosimilars are cost-effective counterparts of the already licensed reference biologics.
 They are similar in terms of quality, safety and efficiency to their branded counterparts, and are widely being used in cancer treatment.
 Biological therapies are large, highly complex molecules derived from living cells or organisms.
 The extensive research involved in the development of originator drugs, coupled with aggressive marketing and promotion by the manufacturer, leads to high costs.
 Since biosimilars only require such studies to ensure equivalence of efficacy and safety profiles, they incur lower manufacturing costs, which in turn help in reducing treatment expenses.

 Global Oncology Biosimilars Market Trends:

 According to the World Health Organization, cancer resulted in an estimated 9.6 million deaths in 2018, representing the second leading cause of death globally.
 The rising prevalence of cancer, along with the upcoming patent expiry of several blockbuster oncology drugs, has encouraged pharmaceutical manufacturers to develop biosimilars for use in oncology.
 Additionally, several regulatory authorities have also approved biosimilars to offer a safe and affordable alternative to originator biological therapies.
 These cost-effective biosimilars provide significant savings, better access to treatment, and the potential of improved outcomes.
 Moreover, several leading manufacturers are entering into partnerships to develop oncology drugs.
 For instance, Biocon, Asia’s premier biopharmaceutical company, has collaborated with Sandoz, a Novartis division and the global leader in biosimilars, to develop, manufacture and commercialize next-generation biosimilars for patients worldwide to help them gain access to a range of high-quality and affordable oncology biologics.
-According to the oncology biosimilars market report, the market value is projected to reach US$ 5,344 Million by 2025, expanding at a CAGR of 37% during 2020-2025.
+According to the oncology biosimilars market report, the market value is projected to reach US$ 12 Billion by 2027, exhibiting a CAGR of 22.78% during 2022-2027.

 - Based on the drug type, the market has been segmented into monoclonal antibodies, immunomodulators, granulocyte-colony stimulating factor (G-CSF), hematopoietic agents and others.